packbackbooks/engineering-docs/the-sprint.md

 The goal of division sprint planning is to:

-- identify which tickets to be estimated next sprint
+- identify which tickets should be estimated next sprint
 - surface questions, problems, and blockers for the selected tickets
 - determine which teams will be responsible for the selected tickets